influxdata/docs-v2/content/flux/v0.x/get-started/data-model.md

 All tables in a stream of tables have a unique group key, but group key modifications are applied to a stream of tables.

-##### Group key examples
+##### Example group keys
-Group keys contain key value pairs where each key represents a column name and each value represents the column value included in the table.
+Group keys contain key-value pairs, where each key represents a column name and each value represents the column value included in the table.
 The following are examples of group keys in a stream of tables with three separate tables.
 Each group key represents a table containing data for a unique location: